Artificial Intelligence Trends

 There is no unanimously accepted definition as yet but broadly put, AI Ethics, also called AI value platform, refers to a broad collection of considerations for responsible AI, which makes a combination of three crucial factors: safety, security, human concerns, and environmental considerations in AI models.
 AI ethics is a system of moral principles and techniques that are intended to develop the responsible use of AI.
 Its core components include avoiding AI bias, AI and privacy, avoiding AI mistakes, and managing AI environmental impact.

-Forrester’s report on predictions for 2023, released in October, stated that with the rising demand for trust in AI, one in four CIOs and CTOs would lead AI governance practices for their organisations.
-The report also said that AI governance’s scope will widen to include topics like cybersecurity and compliance.
+Forrester’s report on predictions for 2026 stated that with the rising demand for trust in AI, one in four CIOs and CTOs would lead AI governance practices for their organisations.
+Grand View Research predicted that the current AI governance market, estimated at $308.3 million in 2025, will surpass $1.42 billion by the end of the decade.

 While AI has been developing at a neck-breaking speed, the governance and regulation aspects have failed to keep pace.
 However, in light of growing awareness among the public and authorities tightening their noose, companies are slowly waking up to implement better practices.